Purchasing (Policy 6130)

 3.4.2B Cooperative Purchasing

-Use of contracts issued by cooperative purchasing programs established by any association that offers its goods or services as a result of competitive solicitation processes is allowed with approval from the UPD.
+Use of contracts issued by cooperative purchasing programs established by any association that offers its goods or services as a result of competitive solicitation processes is allowed with approval from the Procurement and Vendor Services Director.
 Each purchase made through the use of a cooperative purchasing program shall be subject to confirmation that such program’s competitive solicitation process meets the minimum criteria for competitive solicitations and resulting purchases set forth in University policies.

 3.4.3 Government and Agency Acquisitions